natemago/sudoku-solver/README.md

 ```

-I promise to make it easily read your sudoku boars easily :).
+I promise to make it read your sudoku boars easily :).